Welcome to our massive deck design photo gallery.

 Elevated decks can be supported by posts or built on top of a lower level of the home such as a car port or garage.

 Stairs are common with these decks, which lead from the deck to the yard.
 It’s a good feature to have for easy access to the backyard.

-Another important feature for elevated decks is railings for obvious safety reasons.
+Another important feature for elevated decks are properly constructed deck railings for obvious safety reasons.

 3. Ground-Level Flush Decks

 Ground level flush decks are built on the ground and the surface is flush to the ground.

 This type of deck can also be referred to as a patio… although when built of wood, I call it a deck.

 These decks may or may not have railings.
 Both can look good.

 4. Floating Decks

 Floating decks are slightly elevated.
 They appear to be floating on the ground.. often rising about one step riser.
 They can be attached to the home or placed in the middle of the yard (becoming a floating island deck).